mattermost/docs/source/developer/localization.rst

 Some terms used in Mattermost may be technical.
 If you don't know how to translate a specific term:

 * If applicable, check how the term has been translated in other locations of the translation you are contributing to.
-* Use a translation engine to know how other translator have turned the sentense in their own translations.
+* Use a translation engine to know how others have translated the term.
 * Use the `Microsoft open linguistic portal <https://www.microsoft.com/en-us/language/Search>`_.
 * Ask your question on the `Mattermost localization channel <https://community.mattermost.com/core/channels/localization>`_.